ameshkov/snirelay/README.md

 What it does:

+1. Provides a DNS server that can re-route domains to the SNI relay server.
-1. Listens for incoming HTTP or HTTPS connections.
+2. Listens for incoming HTTP or HTTPS connections.
-2. Parses the hostname from the HTTP request or TLS ClientHello.
+3. Parses the hostname from the HTTP request or TLS ClientHello.
-3. Proxies the traffic further to that hostname.
+4. Proxies the traffic further to that hostname.

 Why would you need it?
 For instance, if you operate a DNS server, and you want to relay some domains to an intermediate server (effectively, change your IP